 As a community, mental health and learning disability services Trust, it is also important that our five-year plan is focused on the services we provide across Hampshire and the Isle of Wight.

-Over the last 18 months, as we have been listening to our staff and partners and talking to you about your hopes and concerns for the creation of the new Trust, you have shared with us a wide range of things that are important to you.
+Over the last two years, as we have been listening to our staff and partners and talking to you about your hopes and concerns for the creation of the new Trust, you have shared with us a wide range of things that are important to you.
 From having care delivered locally on your doorstep, to reducing waiting times for treatment, having better access to services, more joined-up services and improved information.

 From all of the feedback we received, it was clear that you felt that the new Trust needs to do two things, in particular, really well:

-1. Deliver local, joined up care, close to homes and tailored to the needs of individuals and communities
+- Deliver local, joined up care, close to homes and tailored to the needs of individuals and communities

-2. Deliver more consistent care across Hampshire and the Isle of Wight, to reduce the ‘postcode lottery’ of access, experience and outcomes
+- Deliver more consistent care across Hampshire and the Isle of Wight, to reduce the ‘postcode lottery’ of access, experience and outcomes

 As we look to create our five-year plan, we’re keen to identify a set of priorities that helps us deliver those aims.